Will a Military Conviction Show up on a Background Check? (Full Answer)

 However, if the conviction was less than seven years ago, it will be present if the conviction resulted from a court martial.

-Can An Employer Ask About Military Service?
-(Are Court Martial Records Public)
+Can an Employer Ask About Military Service?
+(Are Court Martial Records Public?)

 Employers may ask an applicant about their military experience and skills related to the job applied for, but they are barred from asking an applicant directly about the reason for discharge.
 If an individual discloses military experience to an employer, the background check will seek to verify the dates of service, rank, duties, training, and work experience.